 I saw my first pipe organ at age 13 and was forever hooked.
-Half way through college Bill Baker and I had started FBI.
+A few short years later, my business partner Bill Baker and I started FBI.
 Business was generally brisk.
 There were times when it wasn’t, but we were so dedicated to its survival that even when we weren’t looking, it grew.

 Field repair and tuning was my specialty and I’ve always sought out and hired others with interest and ability in good field work.
 All this detail to average service calls paid off and in time our teams became noticed for their dedication and attention to detail.
-With that came the chance to tackle some large instruments, starting with Skinner opus 277 (thank you Craig Ferguson and Joe Dzeda).
+With that came the chance to tackle some large instruments, starting with Skinner Opus 277 in Stamford, CT.

-This is all backed up by another core of dedicated techs who thrive on perfection, be it in their shop or field work.
-There are about 15 and most have been with us for years.
-We meet every Monday morning to solve the world’s problems or at least those of various instruments.
+This is all backed up by another core of dedicated technicians who thrive on perfection, be it in their shop or field work.
+There are 15 of us, and most have been with us for years.
+We meet every Monday morning to solve the world’s problems (or at least those of various instruments).
 It’s then that the value of all their cumulative experience surfaces.
-Beholding them brainstorming to create exciting new repair-routes for present or future commissions is humbling.
-I honestly believe it’s because we’re all so much on the same page that the overall flavor of the firm has attracted so much work.
-As this web site suggests, some of it’s high end or at least very challenging.
-Small or large, we love them all.
+Seeing them brainstorming to create exciting new repair-routes for various instruments is humbling.
+I honestly believe it’s because we’re all so much on the same page that the overall flavor of the firm has attracted so much work, much of it very challenging.
+Small or large, we love every organ.